About dqd

 Worker performance and productivity – Employers want to maximize worker productivity and job satisfaction, while lowering absenteeism and employee turnover, in an increasingly competitive marketplace.
 Progressive companies offer workplace wellness programs on-site – including massage services – to counter-act chronic postural stresses and strains from specialized workstations.

 Economic growth supported massage therapy and other wellness-focused industries to thrive.
 As a result, investment in education, regulation and representation has flourished.
-Currently, massage therapists across Canada invest millions every year to finance education, regulation and representation.
+Currently, massage therapists across Canada invest millions of dollars every year to finance education, regulation and representation.
 Think about that…a whole industry developed to support the infrastructure of our profession.
 Let’s evaluate how our investments in this industry are performing.

 Education – Education has become more sophisticated over time.
 Initial course offerings included massage theory, technique, myology/osteology, eventually adding neurology, assessment (ortho-neuro and musculoskeletal), regulatory standards, communications, ethics, and basic commerce.
 The education of massage therapists originated in sole-program private vocational colleges, and now includes multi-program private colleges and public community colleges.